Yuan dynasty: Administrative divisions

-Basically, lù is higher than fǔ, and fǔ is higher than zhōu.
+Basically, lù were higher than fǔ, which were higher than zhōu.
 However, the actual relationship between them could be very complicated.
-Both lù, fǔ and zhōu could administer counties.
-Some fǔ and zhōu are directly administered by the province, while some exist inside a lù.
-A lù usually administers several counties, along with several fǔ and zhōu, and the fǔ or zhōu themselves could also administer their own counties.
-As a result, it is impossible to exactly define how many tiers of divisions there are under a province.
+All of lù, fǔ, and zhōu could administer counties.
+Some fǔ and zhōu were directly administered by the province, while some existed inside a lù.
+A lù usually administered several counties, along with several fǔ and zhōu, and the fǔ or zhōu themselves could also administer their own counties.
+As a result, it is impossible to delineate exactly how many tiers of divisions there were under a province.

 This government structure at the provincial level was later inherited and modified by the Ming and Qing dynasties.